-- Level 1 inputs are quoted prices in active markets for identical assets or liabilities that the Foundation has the ability to access at measurement date. - Level 2 inputs are other than quoted prices included in Level 1 that are either directly or indirectly observable. - Level 3 inputs are derived from valuation methodologies, including pricing models, discounted cash flow models and similar techniques, and are not based on market, exchange, dealer, or broker-traded transactions.
+- Level 2 inputs are other than quoted prices included in Level 1 that are either directly or indirectly observable. - Level 3 inputs are derived from valuation methodologies, including pricing models, discounted cash flow models and similar techniques, and are not based on market, exchange, dealer, or broker-traded transactions.
 In addition, Level 3 valuations incorporate assumptions and projections that are not observable in the market and significant professional judgment is required in determining the fair value assigned to such assets or liabilities.